Jester3141/ECE6961/Notes.md

 : $T_c$ The timescale over which time your channel is roughly the same. $T_c \approx \frac{1}{f_m}$.
 Often this is multiplied by 0.1 constant.

 Fast Fading
-: TODO
+: Fast fading is where your channel changes significantly during the duration of a symbol.

 Slow Fading
-: Slow fading where your channel doesn't change during the duration of a symbol.
+: Slow fading is where your channel doesn't change during the duration of a symbol.

 Doppler
-: TODO
+: A change in the received frequency due to movement in the system.

+Baseband
+: A signal that can be sent to the receiver without any frequency shifting.

 Passband
-: TODO

-Baseband
-: TODO
+: A signal that must first be shifted to a higher frequency for transmission.
+The receiver will have to shift the frequency back to the original frequency for processing

 Impulse Response
 : the output of a system when presented with a brief input signal called an impulse